Frequently Asked Questions

 Express Check in Information

-Please have all group members fill out and sign acknowledgement of risk form prior to your trip for express check-in.
+Please have all group members fill-out and sign an acknowledgement of risk form online prior to your trip for express check-in.
+Each adult on the trip will be required to sign their own acknowledgement of risk form, forms for minors will require a parents signature.
+Parents can include multiple children on the same form.
 Wetsuits and booties may also be purchased in advance to speed up check-in.

 How do I get there?